34j/best-of-lean4/README.md

     <a href="https://github.com/34j/best-of-lean4/releases" title="Best-of Updates"><img src="https://img.shields.io/github/release-date/34j/best-of-lean4?color=green&label=updated"></a>
 </p>

 This curated list contains 43 awesome open-source projects with a total of 8.8K stars grouped into 11 categories.
 All projects are ranked by a project-quality score, which is calculated based on various metrics automatically collected from GitHub and different package managers.
-If you like to add or update projects, feel free to open an [issue](https://github.com/34j/best-of-lean4/issues/new/choose), submit a [pull request](https://github.com/34j/best-of-lean4/pulls), or directly edit the [projects.yaml](https://github.com/34j/best-of-lean4/edit/main/projects.yaml).
+If you like to add or update projects, feel free to ~open an [issue](https://github.com/34j/best-of-lean4/issues/new/choose)~, **submit a [pull request](https://github.com/34j/best-of-lean4/pulls)**, or directly edit the [projects.yaml](https://github.com/34j/best-of-lean4/edit/main/projects.yaml).
 Contributions are very welcome!

 > 🧙‍♂️ Discover other [best-of lists](https://best-of.org) or [create your own](https://github.com/best-of-lists/best-of/blob/main/create-best-of-list.md).